mikecann/gatsby_mikecann.co.uk/content/posts/posttotumblr-0-8-8000-users-and-counting.md

 From the change log:

-<pre id="cx-desc-text">- v.0.8 -- 19/06/11 --
+- v.0.8 -- 19/06/11 --

-+ Text, Page, and Links are now supported in addition to Images
+* Text, Page, and Links are now supported in addition to Images
-+ Added an app icon to the bar for easy access to the options</pre>
+* Added an app icon to the bar for easy access to the options

 To highlight these new changes I decided to update the promo video too: